limeohme/js-theory/theory.md

 Objects can have `state` and `behaviour`.

-**State** refers to the data that is stored in the object - properties and values.
+**State** refers to the data that is stored in the object - organized in *fields* - properties and values.
 **Behaviour** refers to the predifined functions (methods) of the object.

 You can change the state of an object by directly accessing its properties (1) or by using its methods (2).